 Amazon WorkSpaces is a managed DaaS service available through Amazon Web Services”(AWS)”.
-You are able to create and access desktops running Linux or Microsoft Windows wherever you are.
-Using it, you can add and remove users in a flexible manner while paying only for resources that you utilize.
+You can create and access desktops running Linux or Microsoft Windows wherever you are.
+Using it, you can add and flexibly remove users while paying only for resources that you utilize.

 Amazon WorkSpaces Features

-Workspace offers several noteworthy features, including licensing flexibility, permissions management, and storage capabilities.
+Workspace offers noteworthy features, including licensing flexibility, permissions management, and storage capabilities.
 In contrast to traditional on-premises virtual desktop infrastructure (VDI) solutions, Amazon WorkSpaces provides a fully managed service so you don’t have to worry about deploying, managing, and procuring a complex environment.
-You can deliver high quality applications, and portable desktops, to your users on the device they prefer through Amazon WorkSpaces.
+You can deliver high-quality applications, and portable desktops, to your users on the device they prefer through Amazon WorkSpaces.

 .You must have your own license.

 Bring your own license (BYOL) options are available in Amazon WorkSpaces for Windows, which lets you leverage your existing virtual desktop investments.
-As long as you meet Microsoft’s requirements, you can save up to $4 per workspace each month with this option.
-In order to benefit from BYOL, you must provision 200 or more workspaces in your region each month.
+If you meet Microsoft’s requirements, you can save up to $4 per workspace each month with this option.
+To benefit from BYOL, you must provision two hundred or more workspaces in your region each month.

 .Active Directory and RADIUS integration

 Many organizations use an Active Directory (AD) for managing identities and permissions.
 AWS integration allows you to move policies and roles from your current system to Amazon WorkSpaces without having to recreate them.
 For connections between AD and AWS Directory Service for Microsoft AD (Enterprise Edition), either the AWS Directory Service AD Connector or a trust relationship can be configured.
 Your existing configurations and Group Policies will continue to work once you have connected.
 Multi-factor authentication (MFA) can be supported using existing RADIUS servers.